ThisIsRuddy/m2-variation-linker/README.md

 ### Link Options & Variations to Configurable Products

+Allows you to link products together using a two column csv file.

 - Check `data/attributes.csv` contains all your expected attributes which are used as variations
-- Populate `files/link.csv` with the mappings required e.g. parent_sku + child_sku
+- Populate `data/link.csv` with the variations you want to link e.g. PARENT-SKU-001,CHILD-SKU-101
-- Run the script by executing:
+- Run the script by executing `link` script with your chosen environment: e.g. `yarn link:staging`
-    - `yarn link:live`
-    - `yarn link:staging`
-    - `yarn link:local`

 ---

 ### Unlink Options & Variations from Configurable Products

+Provides the ability to clear all options and variations from configurable products.
+This will remove ALL options & variations from each of the configurable products from the `unlink.csv` file.

-- Populate `data/unlink.csv` with the parent_skus you want to clear the options + linked skus from
+- Populate `data/unlink.csv` with the parent_skus you want to clear the options & variations from
-- Run the script by executing:
+- Run the script by executing `unlink` script with your chosen environment: e.g. `yarn unlink:staging`
-    - `yarn unlink:live`
-    - `yarn unlink:staging`
-    - `yarn unlink:local`

 ---